Path integral formulation: The Schrödinger equation

 The first term rotates the phase of ψ(x) locally by an amount proportional to the potential energy.
 The second term is the free particle propagator, corresponding to i times a diffusion process.
 To lowest order in ε they are additive; in any case one has with (1):

-As mentioned, the spread in ψ is diffusive from the free particle propagation, with an extra infinitesimal rotation in phase which slowly varies from point to point from the potential:
+As mentioned, the spread in ψ is diffusive from the free particle propagation, with an extra infinitesimal rotation in phase that slowly varies from point to point from the potential:

 and this is the Schrödinger equation.
 The normalization of the path integral needs to be fixed in exactly the same way as in the free particle case.
 An arbitrary continuous potential does not affect the normalization, although singular potentials require careful treatment.